The Sun Vanguard

 “What’s up with you?” asks Jake, coming to stand beside her.
-“You look like you just secretly took a really satisfying piss right in front of everyone, and got away with it somehow without anyone noticing.”
+“You look like you just took a really satisfying piss right in front of everyone, and got away with it somehow without anyone noticing.”

 She narrows her eyes.
 “Okay, that’s disgusting, Jake.
 And weirdly specific.”

 “I’m not hearing a denial.”

 “I did not just pee myself,” she says through clenched teeth.
-But the giddiness is still flowing inside her.
+But the giddiness is still flowing inside her, inflating her mood.
 “And so what if I did?” she demands, throwing her hands up in mock outrage.
 She points a finger at him.
 “Huh?
 Gotta problem with that, swordarm?”
 And she stalks off across the boat deck so that she can bust out giggling without giving Jake the satisfaction of witnessing it.

 * * *

 The moon is far overhead by the time the ship pulls up anchor and edges away from the dock.
 The sails are raised and immediately snap full with the wind.
-The lights of Anchorage quickly fade into the darkness.
+The lights of Anchorage quickly fade into the darkness behind them.

 Overhead a full sky of stars glitter and shine down onto the black surface of the water.
 The deck rises and falls under the feet of Mathos and Jake, who stand together at the rail, peering out into the warm night.